 During the 1970s, Japan was home to an amazing jazz and funk scene which has been poorly documented in the West.
 Thankfully, some amazing crate-diggers are putting a few lost gems into the forefront of the reissue market.
 This album is by drummer Akira Ishikawa, and the album blends funk, jazz and his love of African rhythms.

 This release bridges the not-so-large gap between genres, connected by Heldon guitarist and loop master Richard Pinhas, and perhaps the most prolific post-Industrial composer of all time, Masami Akita (under his performance monicker Merzbow).
-This is a live recording performed live during the Sonic Circuits Festival, September 24, 2010 at La Maison Française [The French Embassy] […]

 I’ve had the pleasure of following Selen Gülün’s work for about five years now, and her albums keep getting more and more interesting.
 Many Faces sounds like a work straddling the line between music, theater and painting.
 The sounds are delicate, graceful, but never sappy.
 The vocals are crisp and sharp, with no feeling of wasted motion.
 It’s a beautiful album.

 Avant-garde bebop seems to be the most fitting way to describe this release featuring saxophonist Akira Sakata & Chikamorachi (drummer Chris Corsano and bassist Darrin Grey) along with pianist Masahiko Satoh.
 No less than Jim O’Rourke gushes over the the musicianship of this improvisers, but this isn’t a racket-filled noise blast.
 The musicianship is astounding, free, and engaging, something a lot of improvisers can’t seem to make happen unless they’re truly something special.
 It seems that Sakata has been making music since the 1960s, so I have a bit of exploring to do on his previous work.

 This has to be one of the most depressing pieces of music I’ve heard in a while, and it’s perfect for post turkey day, while most of us are high off of tryptophan. matryoshka (small ‘m’ done intentionally) are a Japanese post-rock band based out of Tokyo, and they make music that is painfully delicate.
 You can check out the album this track comes from on their Bandcamp site, hosted by Virgin Babylon Records.

 Beyond Beyond is Beyond has begun to carve a place for themselves as the premier prog-psych record label in the United States.
 Their catalog features acts like Japan’s Kikagaku Moyo, Brooklyn’s Ancient Ocean and many others.
 This compilation is a great way to introduce yourselves to their racket.